kevinboone/jgemini/README.md

     java -jar /path/to/jgemini-1.0.jar gemini://host:port/path.gmi

-Note that you need to specify a URL even for local files.
-The `file:` URL has three forward-slashes in a row -- this is not a typo, and Java is fussy about this sort of thing.
+For convenience, local filenames don't need a full URL -- just the filename will do.
+JGemini will expand it to a URL internally.
 If the name of a local file ends in `.gmi`, it is treated as Gemtext, otherwise as plain text in platform-default encoding.
 The filename does not matter with content fetched from a server, and the server will indicate the